 Clinic Director and Senior Economist

 Dr. Elizabeth A. Stanton is the founder and director of the Applied Economics Clinic.
-She has worked for more than 17 years as an environmental economist, and has authored more than 140 reports, policy studies, white papers, journal articles, and book chapters on topics related to energy, the economy, and the environment.
+She has worked for more than 18 years as an environmental economist, and has authored more than 160 reports, policy studies, white papers, journal articles, and book chapters on topics related to energy, the economy, the environment, and equity.

 She earned her Ph.D. in economics at the University of Massachusetts-Amherst, and has taught economics at Tufts University, the University of Massachusetts-Amherst, and the College of New Rochelle, among others.